ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Baseline Experiments: Using ScienceBenchmark to Evaluate NL-to-SQL Systems

 \subsection{NL-to-SQL Systems}

-To test the performance of NL-to-SQL systems on \emph{ScienceBenchmark}, we selected state-of-the-art systems that meet the following criteria: 1) Access to the open source model and the pre-trained model weights; 2) Access to bidirectional conversion code between SQL and intermediate representations (IR) of the systems, if any IR is used in the model\footnote{Since the SQL-to- NatSQL \cite{gan-etal-2021-natural-sql} conversion code is not available, as announced by the author in their code repository,\url{https://github.com/ygan/NatSQL}, all systems integrated with NatSQL have been excluded from our experiments.}.
+To test the performance of NL-to-SQL systems on \emph{ScienceBenchmark}, we selected state-of-the-art fine-tuned and { few-shot} systems.
+The fine-tuned systems meet the following criteria: 1) Access to the open source model and the pre-trained model weights; 2) Access to bidirectional conversion code between SQL and intermediate representations (IR) of the systems, if any IR is used in the model\footnote{Since the SQL-to-NatSQL \cite{gan-etal-2021-natural-sql} conversion code is not available, as announced by the author in their code repository,\url{https://github.com/ygan/NatSQL}, all systems integrated with NatSQL have been excluded from our experiments.}.

-Therefore, for our experiments we use three different state-of-the-art NL-to-SQL systems: the only two completely open source state-of-the-art NL-to-SQL systems from the Spider leaderboard\footnote{\url{https://yale-lily.github.io/spider}} (T5-Large, SmBoP) and an industrial-strength NL-to-SQL system, which has recently been extended to handle complex, real-world datasets (ValueNet). \squishlist \item T5-Large \cite{raffel2019t5} (with Picard \cite{scholak2021picard} for constrained decoding).
+Therefore, for our experiments with fine-tuned models we use three different state-of-the-art NL-to-SQL systems: the only two completely open source state-of-the-art NL-to-SQL systems from the Spider leaderboard\footnote{\url{https://yale-lily.github.io/spider}} (T5-Large, SmBoP) and an industrial-strength NL-to-SQL system, which has recently been extended to handle complex, real-world datasets (ValueNet). \squishlist \item T5-Large \cite{raffel2019t5} (with Picard \cite{scholak2021picard} for constrained decoding).
 T5-Large is a language model, which is pre-trained on large amounts of text data\footnote{Due to compilation issues with Picard's decoder architecture implemented in Haskell, we only used T5-Large without the Picard version of the code provided by Picard.}. \item SmBoP \cite{rubin-berant-2021-smbop-semi} (with GraPPa \cite{yu2021grappa}).
-SmBoP implements a novel autoregressive bottom-up decoder, while also being enhanced with the GraPPa, which is a language model specifically pre-trained for the NL-to-SQL task. \item ValueNet~\cite{brunner2021valuenet}.
+SmBoP implements a novel autoregressive bottom-up decoder, enhanced with the GraPPa, which is a language model specifically pre-trained for the NL-to-SQL task. \item ValueNet~\cite{brunner2021valuenet}.
 ValueNet is based on the IRNet~\cite{guo2019irnet} architecture and extends the SemQL grammar by adding values to the generated queries to make them executable.
 To handle the SDSS astrophysics data, we extended the SemQL grammar for ValueNet to incorporate mathematical operations~\footnote{We only incorporated the mathematical operations for ValueNet as it was straightforward to extend SemQL.
 The T5 architecture handles mathematical operations out-of-the-box as we use the unconstrained version.}. \squishend